DD2XAlpha/Calculator_Simple_RUBY/README.md

 It will ask for the fisrt value, put the number you want, then ENTER.
 After that will ask for the next value, introduce it and enter again.

 You can see the code and it have val1 and val2 = gets.chomp and then val1 and val2 = .to_i to translate them from text to numbers.

+Update v0.2
+-Added support for +, -, /, *
+Next update will be the translate to english :)